ananthakkumar/UST-2026/README.md

+summary:
+A network/security engineer needs to monitor system logs to detect potential malware or suspicious activity.
+Logs are collected from remote systems via an API and may contain metadata such as IP addresses, timestamps, actions, and status codes.
+Unusual patterns—like excessive requests from a single IP within a short time window—can indicate bot activity, brute-force attacks, or compromised hosts.
+The task is to automatically analyze these logs and flag suspicious IPs for further investigation.

+the phases/workflow of the project.

 1. Collect Logs
 Retrieve log data from remote servers using an API (or local files), containing metadata such as timestamp, IP address, action, and status.